After.Life: Cast

+Casting

+Wójtowicz-Vosloo envisioned Naomi Watts to play female lead but for unknown reasons, casting the actress did not happen.
+Conversely, Liam Neeson reportedly accepted the part right after reading the script.

 Production

 After.Life completed filming in New York at the end of December 2008 with Bill Perkins and Celine Rattray as producers.
 Galt Niederhoffer and Pam Hirsch are executive producing for Plum Pictures with Edwin Marshall and James Swisher executive producing for Harbor Light.
 Scenes were filmed in Lynbrook, New York in early December 2008.

 Release

 After.Life premiered at the AFI Film Festival in Los Angeles on November 7, 2009.
 Anchor Bay Entertainment, a division of Overture Films, has acquired theatrical rights for the U.S. and the U.K. The film received an R-rating for the multiple nude scenes with Christina Ricci and was released on 9 April 2010 in a limited release.
 Anchor Bay released the DVD and Blu-ray on 3 August 2010.

 Critical reception

-After.Life was not well-received by critics.
-Review aggregate Rotten Tomatoes reports that 25% of 56 critics have given the film a positive review, holding an average score of 4.5/10.
+After.Life was not well received by critics.
+Review aggregate Rotten Tomatoes reports that 24% of 55 critics have given the film a positive review, holding an average score of 4.5/10.
 According to the website, the film's critical consensus is, "It has an interesting premise and admirable ambitions, but After.Life fails to deliver enough twists or thrills to sustain its creepy atmosphere."
-Review aggregate Metacritic has given the film a weighted score of 36/100 based on 21 reviews, indicating "generally unfavorable reviews".
+Review aggregate Metacritic has given the film a weighted score of 36/100 based on 21 reviews, indicating "generally unfavorable" reviews.
 DreadCentral rated the film 2.5/5 stars and called it "a competent but disappointing thriller."
 Bloody Disgusting rated it 3/5 stars and described it as "a plodding reflection on mortality disguised as a psychological thriller".
 In a negative review for The New York Times, Manohla Dargis wrote that "the few good ideas are inevitably thwarted by the filmmaking".
 James Berardinelli rated the film 3/4.
 Berardinelli wrote that the film "has flaws aplenty" but it is arresting and unsettling.